Top Winter Activities

 There’s plenty of winter recreation fun in Boundary Country.
 Shred, sled, ride or glide your way through the day.
 Boundary Country is all about getting outside!
 Our frozen lakes, snowy slopes and valleys invite exploration.

 Come and discover Boundary Country by ski, snowmobile, skates or dog sled.
 Explore our vast outdoors.
-Cross-country ski the Trans Canada Trail, or head up to one of our three ski hills.
+Cross-country ski The Great Trail, or head up to one of our three ski hills.
 Big White, Phoenix Mountain and Mount Baldy are ready for you to have some serious champagne powder fun.

 Sled the snowy alpine bowls near the Paulson Summit, or skate or ice fish the frozen shores of Jewel Lake.
 One thing is certain, Boundary Country winters are snow much fun!